flips22/mylar-league/README.md

 After those are manually updated (I use use the auto filters to group the volumes together).
 I run the script again.
 If all the issue information is complete (no red) then I run it one last time and check that all the days between issues make sense.

 ## textToReadingList:
+Update January 19, 2024: Added specific parsing for CBRO website.
+Put CBRO somewhere in the file name to switch to CBRO mode.

 This script takes a text file with a basic written reading list and creates an xlsx file to feed into the CBLgenerator.
 I'm sure the logic could be imporoved, but way it is currently written works like this: